Hazleton, Indiana

 Hazleton is a town in White River Township, Gibson County, Indiana, United States.
-The population was 263 at the 2010 census making it the second smallest community in the county.
+As of the 2020 census, Hazleton had a population of 194.
+It is the second smallest community in the county.
 While having almost no connection to it, it is part of the Evansville, Indiana, Metropolitan Area.

 History

 Hazleton is the second-oldest town in Gibson County after Patoka.
 It was named in honor of Gervas Hazleton, believed to be the second settler to permanently locate to the county.
 Hazleton first lived in a crude camp lit by large log fires that was a popular stopover for early migrants to the area.

 The town was platted in 1856 by Lucius French.
 T. S. Fuller erected the town's first frame building, and John Breedlove built the town's blacksmith shop.
 The first steamboat of any note to travel up the White River was the Cleopatria in 1884.

 On March 10, 1897, a passenger train of the Evansville and Terre Haute Railroad (now the Chicago & Eastern Illinois) wrecked near Hazleton.
 An embankment which carried the tracks past the White River had been weakened by the river's flood waters, and collapsed under the weight of the train, causing it to derail.
 Around a dozen people are believed to have been killed, though most bodies were never found.